-Bosnia: Energy dispute, Slovenia asks 750 MEUR of compensation from BiH26.
-August 2014. / SEE Energy News
+Bosnia: Energy dispute, Slovenia asks 750 MEUR of compensation from BiH, SEE Energy News

 Energy Company “Elektrogospodarstvo Slovenia” with headquarters in Maribor, as the legal successor of the Electric Power Industry of Slovenia, initiated an arbitration proceeding against Bosnia at the International Centre for Settlement of Disputes ICSID in Washington, after its claims were rejected in front of the courts in BiH.
 According to yesterday’s information from Banja Luka, the case is in ICSID protocol and registered on June 16th this year.

 Slovenes seek compensation of 750 MEUR from BiH, and there have been included also serious interest of 35 MEUR, due to the Thermal power plant Ugljevik which is part of the Electric Power Industry of Republika Srpska.
 Namely, Slovenia has invested before the war one and BiH two-thirds of money to build the Thermal power plant Ugljevik which began operations in 1985.
 Thermal power plant was obligated to regularly deliver produced electricity to Slovenia in accordance with the amount of funds invested in its construction.
 That was the case until 1992nd when the supply was stopped due to the war in BiH.